Git-With-Chris/LifeMap/README.md

 ## Overview

-The **Grim Graphr (2019) Shiny App** is an interactive data dashboard tool built using Shiny, Leaflet, Plotly, and other R packages.
+The **Life Map (2019) Shiny App** is an interactive data dashboard tool built using Shiny, Leaflet, Plotly, and other R packages.
 It allows users to explore and analyze death rates across different countries, age groups, and causes of death for the year 2019.

 ## Features

-1. **Death Rate Map:** A choropleth map visualizing death rates across countries.
+1. **Mortality Map:** A choropleth map visualizing death rates across countries.
 The map provides a color-coded representation of death rates, with tooltips displaying detailed information for each country.
 Hover over countries to view detailed information.

 2. **Breakdown by Age and Country:** Users can select specific age groups and countries to view a bar chart (Plotly) illustrating the breakdown of total deaths by age and cause.
 The chart dynamically updates based on user selections.